uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As a node admin, I want to OPTIONALLY be able to allow users to sign up but require my OK to finally be on my node, so that I can prevent unwanted users spambots.
     * As a node admin, I want to be able to connect to remote nodes by entering only the URL of the remote node, a username, and a password, so that I don't have to edit code.
     * As a node admin, I want a RESTful interface for most operations, so that I can connect to other nodes and allow my users to use alternate clients other than the web frontend.
-    * As a node admin, I want to be able to add nodes to share with.
+    * As a node admin, I want to be able to add nodes to share with. *⧟ Part 3-5 only.*
-    * As a node admin, I want to be able to remove nodes and stop sharing with them.
+    * As a node admin, I want to be able to remove nodes and stop sharing with them. *⧟ Part 3-5 only.*
-    * As a node admin, I can prevent nodes from connecting to my node if they don't have a valid username and password.
+    * As a node admin, I can prevent nodes from connecting to my node if they don't have a valid username and password. *⧟ Part 3-5 only.*
-    * As a node admin, node to node connections can be authenticated with HTTP Basic Auth, so that I don't have to deal with tokens.
+    * As a node admin, node to node connections can be authenticated with HTTP Basic Auth, so that I don't have to deal with tokens. *⧟ Part 3-5 only.*
-    * As a node admin, I can disable the node to node interfaces for connections that I no longer want, in case another node goes bad.
+    * As a node admin, I can disable the node to node interfaces for connections that I no longer want, in case another node goes bad. *⧟ Part 3-5 only.*
     * As a node admin, I want everything to be stored in a well-indexed relational database, so that my website is snappy, and I can write SQL to fix things if I need to, make backups, etc...
         * Use Postgres on Heroku and SQLite for testing on your local machine.
         * Other DBaaS (e.g. Firebase) is forbidden.